 Funding Expands SHP’s “Know the Signs” Gun Violence Prevention Programs in Schools Nationwide

-August 28 2019 – Newtown, CT – Through a $100,000 charitable donation to Sandy Hook Promise (SHP), a leading school safety organization, DICK’S Sporting Goods will support the training of youth and adults in evidence-based Know the Signs violence prevention programs.
-This philanthropic partnership will bring SHP’s Know the Signs programs — Start With Hello, Say Something, and the Say Something Anonymous Reporting System — to hundreds more schools in 2019 and 2020, at no cost.
+Newtown, CT – Through a $50,000 charitable donation to Sandy Hook Promise (SHP), a leading school safety organization, the Change Happens Foundation will help train youth and adults in evidence-based Know the Signs violence prevention programs.
+This philanthropic partnership will bring SHP’s Know the Signs programs — Start With Hello, Say Something, and the Say Something Anonymous Reporting System —into more schools in 2019 and 2020, at no cost.

-“We are so grateful to DICK’S Sporting Goods for taking a leadership role in what corporations can do to prevent gun violence.
-With their support, we will empower even more students to ‘Know the Signs’ to prevent school shootings and suicides, reduce bullying, and create environments of connectedness and inclusion that help minimize the potential for youth violence and self-harm,” said Nicole Hockley, co-founder and managing director of Sandy Hook Promise and mother of Dylan who was killed in the Sandy Hook Elementary shooting.
+“Thanks to the support of the Change Happens Foundation, we will empower even more students to ‘Know the Signs’ to prevent school shootings and suicides, reduce bullying, and create environments of connectedness and inclusion that help minimize the potential for youth violence and self-harm,” said Nicole Hockley, co-founder and managing director of Sandy Hook Promise and mother of Dylan who was killed in the Sandy Hook Elementary shooting.

 To date, more than 7.5 million people nationwide have been trained in Sandy Hook Promise’s proven Know the Signs programs that focus on prevention to help end the epidemic of gun violence by training youth and adults how to identify at-risk behavior and intervene to get help before a tragedy can occur.
 Through these no-cost programs, Sandy Hook Promise has averted multiple school shooting plots, teen suicides, and countless other acts of violence.